CryptoGing/Guide/docs/gettingSetup/piAppPlatform/piSDK.md

 Now that you have implemented the payment scope you can create payments.

 ### Create Payment
-The Pi SDK function to create a payment takes two arguments `paymentData` and `paymentCallback`.
+The Pi App Platform SDK function to create a payment takes two arguments `paymentData` and `paymentCallback`.

 Payment Data is the variables of the payment and in Javascript it should be constructed using a `Object {}`.
 The format for the object is as follow, you can name the object as you prefer: